anoma/anoma/apps/event_broker/README.md

 # EventBroker

 I am the EventBroker application.
-I contain an implemenentation of a general PubSub system using the notion of filters.
+I contain an implementation of a general PubSub system using the notion of filters.

 ## Installation